BREAKING NEWS -- Rose-Hulman 2008 Issues Survey Complete Results

 AMERICAN POLITICS AND GOVERNMENT

-Professor TERRENCE CASEY Office: Moench A205
+Professor TERRENCE CASEY Office: Moench A209

 PHONE: 877-8281 RHIT Mailbox: # 93

 This course offers a broad survey of American national politics and government.
 We will begin by exploring the constitutional foundations of the American political system and then move on to examine the key institutions of the American state and how they influence political outcomes.
 Finally, we will explore the cultural foundations of American politics, issues of individual citizen participation and the way in which organized interests seek to influence the government.
 Finally, we will examine issues of civil rights and civil liberties.
-Throughout the term we will be discussing the important political choices facing the country today, with a special emphasis on the upcoming congressional elections.
+Throughout the term we will be discussing the important political choices facing the country today, with a special emphasis on the upcoming presidential election.
 By the end of this course you should have a better understanding of the core principles, processes, and institutions of American politics and government.

 COURSE SYLLABUS (PDF)